Rockies vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has picked up at least one hit in four straight games.
-During his last five outings he is batting .381 with a double, three walks and three RBI.
+- Rutschman has hit safely in five straight games.
+During his last five outings he is batting .409 with a double, a walk and three RBI.

 Rutschman Recent Games